iyabzz/discover-and-protect-sensitive-data-with-amazon-macie/README.md

 ```

 ### Step 6 - Clean up
-1. **Disable Macie** in the Settings to stop it from running
+1. **Disable Macie** in the **Settings** screen to stop it from running
-2. Delete the bucket you created for this exercise
+2. **Delete** the bucket you created for this exercise.

 <hr style="border:2px solid gray"></hr>

 ## Conclusion
 I explained how to identify and discover sensitive data in S3 buckets using Amazon Macie.
-This servive is of importance to ensure that there are no data breaches and also to protect the confidentiality of objects in S3 buckets.
+This service is of importance to ensure that there are no data breaches and also to protect the confidentiality of objects in S3 buckets.